CartoDB/carto-workshop/01-builder-visualization/exercises/aggregations.md

 ### 1. 1.
 Use the link above to download the dataset and import it to the account.
 * Just drag and drop the file into the CARTO Maps interface and wait for the dataset to be imported.
 The map should be automatically created.

-## 2. Visualize the different aggregations
+## 2. Administrative regions aggregation
 ### 2. 1.
 Select an aggregated visualization
 * Click on the layer and then on `STYLE` to access the visualization properties.
 * Scroll horizontally on the first section to find the `ADM.
 REGIONS` aggregation method